2022 Langley shootings: Victims

 The two deceased victims were Paul David Wynn, age 60, and Steven Furness, age 43.
 On July 26, 2022, an informal vigil was held for the victims, and was attended by 100 people.
-Another vigil for the deceased victims was held on August 3, 2022 at the Innes Corners Plaza on the northwest corner of 204 Street and Fraser Highway.
+Another vigil for the deceased victims was held on August 3, 2022, at the Innes Corners Plaza on the northwest corner of 204 Street and Fraser Highway.

 The two wounded victims, a 26-year-old woman and man, were treated for their injuries in the hospital.

 Perpetrator

 The perpetrator of the shootings was Jordan Daniel Goggin (1993/1994 – July 25, 2022), a 28-year-old resident of Surrey, British Columbia, a city west of Langley.
 He was known to the police, but not criminally.
 Goggin had no criminal record in British Columbia prior to the shooting, but was the defendant of a lawsuit in Cloverdale.
-The lawsuit, which was launched in November 2020, was filed by a woman who was allegedly injured in a Delta car crash caused by Goggin on September 15, 2018.
+The lawsuit, which was launched in November 2020, was filed by a woman who was injured in a Delta car crash caused by Goggin on September 15, 2018.
 The lawsuit was set to go to trial by February 2023.